ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 ::: Question
 a.
 From Equation 5, what is slope of your $f_n$ vs. $n$ graph in terms of $T$, $\mu$, and $L$?

 b.
 What are the units of the slope, and what physical meaning does it have?
-Hint: Read the theory around Equation 5 again.
+Hint: To find the physical meaning, read the theory behind Equation 5 again.

 c.
-For each system, compare the value of the slope of your plot to the fundamental frequency  observed  in the videos by calculating the percent discrepancy between the two.
+For each system, compare the value of the slope of your plot (for that system) to the fundamental frequency  observed  in the videos (of the corresponding system) by calculating the percent difference between the two values.
 :::

 <!-- We have previously given you the value of the linear mass density ($\mu$), but you can check our value by using the slope from Equation 5.